 Asbestos-Containing Materials Aboard New Jersey

-- Pipe lagging and thermal insulation — main steam, feed-water, fuel-oil, condensate, and saltwater piping throughout machinery spaces.
+- Pipe lagging and thermal insulation on main steam, feed-water, fuel-oil, condensate, and saltwater piping throughout four main machinery spaces and auxiliary machinery rooms

-- Boiler block insulation, refractory brick, and gun-blocks — around the main boilers and burner fronts.
+- Boiler block insulation, refractory brick, and gun-blocks around the eight Babcock & Wilcox high-pressure boilers

-- Asbestos gaskets and braided packing — valves, flanges, pumps, condensers, heat exchangers, and turbine glands.
+- Asbestos gaskets and braided packing in valves, flanges, pumps, condensers, heat exchangers, and turbine glands across the entire engineering plant

-- Insulation jackets and removable lagging — main propulsion turbines, reduction gears, ship-service turbine generators, and forced-draft blowers.
+- Insulation jackets and removable lagging on main propulsion turbines, reduction gears, ship-service turbine generators, forced-draft blowers, and auxiliary equipment

-- Sheet asbestos and Marinite panels — fire-stops, bulkhead insulation, and overhead insulation throughout damage-control zones.
+- Sheet asbestos and Marinite panels as fire-stops, bulkhead insulation, and overhead insulation in damage-control zones

-- Vinyl asbestos floor tile (VAT) — passageways, berthing, mess decks, wardroom, and habitable compartments.
+- Vinyl asbestos floor tile (VAT) in passageways, berthing, mess decks, wardroom, and bridge compartments

-- Asbestos rope, wick, and tape — gland-seal applications throughout the engineering plant.
+- Asbestos rope, wick, and tape in gland-seal applications throughout the engineering plant

-The U.S. Department of Veterans Affairs recognizes mesothelioma, asbestos-related lung cancer, asbestosis, and pleural disease as conditions presumed to be service-connected for Navy veterans with documented asbestos exposure under 38 CFR § 3.309(d).
-No statute of limitations applies to VA disability compensation claims.
+The Department of Veterans Affairs recognizes mesothelioma, asbestos-related lung cancer, asbestosis, and pleural disease as conditions presumed to be service-connected for Navy veterans with documented asbestos exposure.
+The NYCAL Buffalo propulsion plant records, Distilling Plant pump documentation, and Navy correspondence specific to BB-62 are direct evidentiary support for veterans’ VA claims across all service eras — WWII, Korea, Vietnam, Lebanon, and the 1980s reactivation.

-Available benefits may include monthly disability compensation, Dependency & Indemnity Compensation (DIC) for surviving spouses, priority VA healthcare enrollment, and Special Monthly Compensation for severe cases.
-Parallel claims against the asbestos bankruptcy trust funds established by the manufacturers of these products do not reduce VA compensation.
+Parallel claims against the asbestos bankruptcy trust funds established by the manufacturers of the products documented aboard New Jersey are also available and do not reduce VA compensation.